PrernaSingh01/JavaScript_Learning/README.md

 <hr>

-#Day27 of #100DaysOfCode is in the books! 📚✅ Explored the Math object, worked on a date and time project, and mastered the onclick event.
+#Day27 of #100DaysOfCode is in the books! 📚✅ Explored the Math object, worked on a date and time project, and mastered the onclick event.<br>
 Feeling accomplished and motivated to keep pushing my coding skills further.
 Exciting times ahead! 🚀💻